DangerBlack/marriage-problem-simulation/README.md

 #Introduction

-After the reading of this italian article [http://leganerd.com/2016/11/11/il-problema-del-matrimonio-stabile/]("Il problema del matrimonio stabile") i decide to write my own social implementation of this problem in a real world scenario.
+After the reading of this italian article ["Il problema del matrimonio stabile"](http://leganerd.com/2016/11/11/il-problema-del-matrimonio-stabile/) i decide to write my own social implementation of this problem in a real world scenario.
-Here the wikipedia article about the problem [https://en.wikipedia.org/wiki/Stable_marriage_problem](wikipedia.org) I started setting up the problem as an agents based simulation, each agent is charaterised by two attribute:
+Here the wikipedia article about the problem [wikipedia.org](https://en.wikipedia.org/wiki/Stable_marriage_problem) I started setting up the problem as an agents based simulation, each agent is charaterised by two attribute:

 - ego: the self confidence of a person, if you had a strong ego you do not accept a low quality marriage